 First Step Last

-We’ve saved the first step toward making your new Los Angeles house feel like home for last because it is the most important.
+We’ve saved the first step toward making your new Riverside house feel like home for last because it is the most important.
 And that is to make sure the house is right for you: the right size, the right layout, the desired amenities, the most suitable location, and so on.
 Because if you don’t get this right and no matter how much effort and money you put into making that house feel like home, it will likely just remain a house you happen to be living in.
 This is where the knowledge and help of qualified real estate professionals can be immensely helpful.